 Club Byron Accommodation

-We stayed at Club Byron at Christmas and it’s a great central location in the middle of town.
-The cabins are well equipped, so you can cook if you don’t want to eat out all the time and there is free parking.
+We stayed at Club Byron one Christmas, and it’s a great central location in the middle of town.
+The cabins are well equipped, so you can cook if you don’t want to eat out all the time, and there is free parking.

 Luxury